anas-elwej04/Travel_Agency/README.md

 -Replace images in the multimédia/Images/ folder -Modify package pricing and descriptions
 -Add new travel packages as needed
+-You can edit your own links on the footer by updating the social media links in the footer section

 Note: This is a frontend-only project.
 For full booking functionality, you would need to integrate with a backend service and payment processing system.